Links on Android Authority may earn us a commission. Learn more.

 What is Alexa Brief Mode?

 Brief Mode is one of a few things you can use to keep Echo speakers in check.
-It swaps verbal confirmation for a simple tone, which may not be complete silence, but it at least reduces disruption.
+It swaps most verbal confirmations for a simple tone, which may not be complete silence, but it at least reduces disruption.
 That’s especially important if you use Alexa throughout the day and need it to behave more like a remote than a party trick.

 How to enable Brief Mode